akashdeepsingh283/akashdeepsingh283/README.md

 - 👋 Hi, I’m Akashdeep singh
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently persuing B-tech from IIT-BHU
-- 📫 You can reach me through Instagram ans linkedin
+- 📫 You can reach me through Instagram and linkedin

 <!---